ManasviPant09/Spotify-Clone-Using-React-JS/README.md

 ## Here's the link :
 ### https://spotify-clone-b2fcc.web.app
-Working on some deploying issues, change the 'redirect_uri' in the address bar to https://spotify-clone-b2fcc.web.app to view the app!
+Working on some deployment issues, change the 'redirect_uri' in the address bar to https://spotify-clone-b2fcc.web.app to view the app!

 ## Available Scripts